Quantum State Tomography for Matrix Product Density Operators: Introduction

 The reconstruction of quantum states is typically achieved by a technique known as quantum state tomography (QST) \cite{vogel1989determination}.
-A standard QST problem aims to find a density matrix that describes the quantum state under interest with high accuracy.\footnote{See \Cref{sec:quantum-mechanics} for an overview of basic quantum mechanics.} In a quantum system consisting of $n$ qudits (which are $d$-level quantum systems; qubits have $d=2$), the state can be expressed by a density matrix $\vrho$ of size $d^\nqbit\times d^\nqbit$.
+The goal of QST is to find a density matrix that describes the quantum state under interest with high accuracy.\footnote{See \Cref{sec:quantum-mechanics} for a review on the basic concepts needed to understand QST.} In a quantum system consisting of $n$ qudits (which are $d$-level quantum systems; qubits have $d=2$), the state can be expressed by a density matrix $\vrho$ of size $d^\nqbit\times d^\nqbit$.
 To find $\vrho$ of an experimental quantum state, in general we need to perform quantum measurements on many identical copies of the state.
 Any physical measurement on a quantum system is described by a Positive Operator-Valued Measure (POVM), which is a collection of positive semi-definite (PSD) matrices or operators $\{\mA_1,\ldots,\mA_K\}$ that sum to the identity operator.
 Each operator $\mA_k$ ($k=1,\dots, K$) in the POVM corresponds to a possible measurement outcome, and the probability of obtaining that outcome is given by $p_k = \trace(\mA_k \vrho)$.
 Thus, this \emph{probabilistic nature} of quantum measurements often requires the state to be measured many (say $M$) times with the same POVM to obtain an approximately accurate statistical estimate $\wh p_k$ of each $p_k$.
 Without considering the statistical error, $\{p_k\}$ can be viewed as $K$ linear measurements of the state~$\vrho$.
 Thus, adopting terminology from machine learning, we may refer to $\{p_k\}$ and their empirical estimates~$\{\wh p_k\}$ as population and empirical measurements of the state, respectively.
-From this viewpoint, QST can be viewed as a matrix sensing problem~\cite{recht2010guaranteed,candes2011tight}, but with a specific type of measurement operator, and with measurements that are inherently probabilistic.
-Furthermore, according to quantum mechanics, when a projective measurement is performed on a quantum state, the state collapses to one of the possible eigenstates of the measured observable, resulting in a different state in general.
-Therefore, we need many identical copies of the state for performing many measurements.
+From this viewpoint, QST can be viewed as a matrix sensing problem~\cite{recht2010guaranteed,candes2011tight}, but with a specific type of measurement operators, and with measurements that are inherently probabilistic.
+Furthermore, measurements on a quantum state are usually destructive and therefore we need many identical copies of the state for performing many measurements.
 Typically, an interesting quantum many-body state can be generated using a quantum computer or quantum simulator in a time scale ranging from microseconds to milliseconds for common hardware platforms.
 If the number of state copies required by QST scales exponentially in the number of qudits, then we cannot perform QST in practice for even a few tens of qubits.